Stokes v Muschinske – Opinion

 figure forming the lynchpin of this theory did not relate to the

-costs covered by Medicare; it related to the
+proportion of costs covered by Medicare; it related to the

 proportion of physicians and medical providers who accepted